Daniel-Barta/mcp-rag-server/README.md

 - `CHUNK_OVERLAP` (optional): trailing characters carried into the next chunk (default 120 ≈ 15%).
 Recommended 10‑20% of `CHUNK_SIZE` (e.g., 80‑160 for an 800 size).
 Increase slightly (up to ~20‑25%) if you observe answers missing cross‑boundary context; decrease to speed up builds.

 Safety caps: `CHUNK_SIZE` is clamped to 8000 and `CHUNK_OVERLAP` to 4000; if overlap >= size it's automatically reduced (logged) to preserve forward progress.

+## Persistence & Incremental Reindexing

+Set `INDEX_STORE_PATH` to enable a persisted JSON index storing chunks + embeddings.
+On startup:

+1. If the file exists and its metadata (model name, chunk size, overlap) matches, it is loaded into memory.
+2. The repository is rescanned; removed files' chunks are discarded, and new or size‑changed files are re‑chunked & re‑embedded.
+3. The merged index is saved back (cold build path also persists when configured).

+Benefits:

+- Dramatically faster warm starts for large repositories.
+- Avoids re‑embedding unchanged content.

+Current limitations:

+- Change detection uses file size only (content edits keeping identical size won't re‑embed yet).
+- Embedding generation is sequential (no parallel batching yet).
+- Store schema is minimal (version 1); future versions may add hashing or mtime heuristics.

+Force a full rebuild by deleting the store file or changing chunk/model parameters.

 ## Visual Studio integration (MCP)